 Beyond the classroom

-Students in WMU's Africana studies program are strongly encouraged to take advantage of study abroad opportunities available through on- and off-campus program affiliates, including WMU's Haenicke Institute for Global Education.
+As a student in WMU's Africana studies program, you will be strongly encouraged to take advantage of study abroad opportunities available through on- and off-campus program affiliates, including WMU's Haenicke Institute for Global Education.
 A number of complementary programs, initiatives and events also are available through the University's Walker Institute for the Study of Race and Ethnic Relations and Division of Multicultural Affairs.

 After you graduate

 Recent WMU graduates with degrees in African studies are working as:

 Among the organizations they work for are: